 At Unique Pain Medicine of New York City, we offer a variety of joint injections designed to treat pain, reduce inflammation, and diagnose joint pain conditions.
-Our treatments helps to restore movement and reduce pain to knees, shoulders, hips, ankles, and other joints in the body.
+Our treatments helps to restore movement and reduce pain in knees, shoulders, hips, ankles, and other joints in the body.
 The goal is to stop the pain, restore function, improve range of motion and resume daily activities.

-Joint injections are common treatments used to reduce stiffness and pain in joints caused by inflammation and irritation.
+Joint injections are common treatments used to reduce stiffness and pain in joints caused by inflammation and arthritis.
 The most common joints that can benefit from an injection include knees, shoulders,hips and sacro-iliac joints.

 Conditions Treated With Joint Injections

 - Knee or shoulder osteoarthritis and tendon tears.

 - Wrist pain.

 Joint injections are simple and safe procedures that can potentially help you avoid surgery.
 Some of the benefits include:

 - Near immediate pain relief and return to normal activities.